-- the purchase, sale or other acquisition or disposition of an organization or a portion of an organization, or any of its assets; - the merger or amalgamation of two or more organizations; - the making of a loan or provision of other financing to an organization or a portion of an organization; - the creating of a charge on, or the taking of a security interest in or a security on, any assets or securities of an organization; - the lease or licensing of any of an organization's assets; and • - the arrangement between two or more organizations to conduct a business activity other than the processing of personal information in the hands of a third party.
+the merger or amalgamation of two or more organizations;

+the making of a loan or provision of other financing to an organization or a portion of an organization;

+the creating of a charge on, or the taking of a security interest in or a security on, any assets or securities of an organization;

-Similar to the Alberta and BC models, the Model Order, and the discussions in Axelrod, the parties are required to have an appropriate agreement between them that outline the manner in which the third party is permitted to use the personal information.
+the lease or licensing of any of an organization's assets; and the arrangement between two or more organizations to conduct a business activity other than the processing of personal information in the hands of a third party.50 parties are required to have an appropriate agreement between them that outline the manner in which the third party is permitted to use the personal information.
 This agreement should state that the use and disclosure of personal information is solely for the purposes related to the transaction, protected by the appropriate security safeguards, and will be returned to its original source within a reasonable time should the transaction not proceed.
+51 whether to proceed with the transaction and/or complete the transaction.52